 Grandpa Jones (1913-1998) was a country musician, a banjo picker and folksy humorist who was a regular at the Grand Old Opry and on the country variety show Hee Haw.

 (Sung – rhythmic vocalizations)

 Tom is imitating the jug & washtub band that often accompanied Grandpa Jones on Hee Haw.
 (Thanks to “sambsonwayfinder” for this reference.)

 Oh, you feel bad, Mr. Gower.

-Mr. Gower is the druggist for whom George Bailey works as a boy, and whom George saves from accidentally poisoning a patient when he drunkenly fills a prescription incorrectly, in the 1946 movie It’s a Wonderful Life.
+A line from the 1946 movie It's a Wonderful Life.
+Mr. Gower is the druggist for whom George Bailey works as a boy, and whom George saves from accidentally poisoning a patient when he drunkenly fills a prescription incorrectly.
 The part was played by H.B.
 Warner (1875-1958).

 Oh, I’ve seen this.
 This is the last scene from Crazy Larry and Dirty Mary, remember?